There are no upcoming events at this time.

-Lombard - the Lilac Village
+Lombard - the Lilac Village - History of Lilac Time

 In the early 1900s, Lombard philanthropist William R. Plum and his wife Helen toured Europe and fell in love with lilacs.
 They purchased two lilac bushes in France and brought them back to their home at Park and Maple in Lombard.